“You are a very interesting mix of tiger and kindness”

 - Filing a registration statement

 - Drafting partnership agreements

 - Assessing tax liabilities/tax classification of a partnership

 The LLP is a form of general partnership in which partners are relieved of their personal liability for partnership activities, debts and obligations.
 Texas enacted the first LLP statute in 1991.
 Texas law determines the nature and extent of relief from personal liability for Texas LLPs.
 Under this law, partners are insulated from vicarious responsibility for the malpractice of others, to the extent that it is not caused by their personal negligence or the negligence of people they supervise.

 As an experienced lawyer, I have in-depth knowledge of Texas law.
 The quality of my work has been well recognized by my clients, and I have received the AV rating* under Martindale-Hubbell’s peer review system.
 I can answer any questions you may have about limited liability partnerships and the laws that affect them.
-For information regarding an LLP, call 512.457.1177 or contact me online to speak with me, Attorney John McDuff.
+For information regarding an LLP, call 512.457.1177 to speak with me, Attorney John McDuff.